Hi, I'm Dieter, and I work for abloom, a creative agency located in Vienna, Austria.

 Insights on how Skype works.

-To prevent assets (javascripts and stylesheets) to be concatenated by the asset pipeline, either append ?debug_assets=1 to the request URL, or pass :debug => true to the asset helper, e.g.
+To prevent assets (javascripts and stylesheets) to be concatenated by the asset pipeline, either append ?debug_assets=1

 javascript_include_tag "application", :debug => true